devops329/devops/instruction/grafana/grafana.md

    ![Dashboard with panel](dashboardWithPanel.png)

-1. Rename the dashboard to `Awesome Dashboard`.
+1. Rename the dashboard to `Pizza Dashboard`.
 1. Press the `Save` button and confirm.
 1. Click on the `Auto refresh` button and select 5s to have the visualization refresh every five seconds.
 This will bring in new random data, but with a real data source it would create a rolling display of the metrics.